-Be sure your peaches are ripe and tender for this pie, because the fruit is not cooked.
+Be sure your peaches are ripe and tender for this Peach Amaretti Pie, because the fruit is not cooked.
 Use your most ripe (softest) fruits to crush for the glaze.

 And guess what?
 This pie is gluten-free!
 Not by design…but it is!
 (Most amaretti cookies don’t have gluten, just double check that the cookies you use are gluten-free if that is a concern.)

 Edited from original publication July 2016.